The Big Page O' Fun and Other

 - I teach courses in Electrical Engineering Technology at Mohawk Valley Community College.

 These include DC and AC circuit theory, linear semiconductor

 programming courses.
 If you're in one of these courses, there

 you can get more info.

-- I write instructional and informational material.
-This includes
+write instructional and informational material.
+These include

 C User's Journal, Amazing Computing, Amiga